yahoo/fili/docs/end-user-api.md

 Constrained availability will be defined as the availability for a table given a set of query constraints.

-Currently the tables/table/timeGrain response lacks an indication of the time range(s) for which the table has data (ie. can answer questions), but implementation is going on to expand the Table resource so that it can take pretty much the same inputs that the Data resource takes, and would use those inputs to constrain / restrict the available time ranges (and even available schema, etc.) of the logical table.
+Currently the tables/table/timeGrain response lacks an indication of the time range(s) for which the table has data (ie. can answer questions), but implementation is going on to expand the table resource so that it can take pretty much the same inputs that the data resource takes, and would use those inputs to constrain / restrict the available time ranges (and even available schema, etc.) of the logical table.

 The constraints are: